RadicalImaging/ohif-aws-healthimaging/README.md

 # OHIF AWS HealthImaging adapter

 Note - The official name for the service is "AWS HealthImaging".
-Before GA it was called "Amazon HealthLake Imaging" and several references in the code and documentation still reference this old name.
-These references will be updated shortly

 # Setting up